-2. It is up to each individual team member to determine which research question(s) are best answered by which source(s).
+2. Not all sources will serve to answer every question.
+It is up to each individual team member to determine which research question(s) are best answered by which source(s).

-6. Submit your individual efforts to me by Thursday at midnight, and I will provide feedback and suggestions.
+5. Submit your individual efforts to me by Thursday at midnight, and I will provide feedback and suggestions.

-8. Each member will be evaluated for both team and individual efforts.
+7. Each member will be evaluated for both team and individual efforts.
 Thus, corrections you make for the final project will offset a lower individual grade.

-9. The grade is out of 100: 50 points for the individual work and 50 points for the final product.
+8. The grade is out of 100: 50 points for the individual work and 50 points for the final product.

-10. Do not hesitate to ask questions throughout the project.
+9. Do not hesitate to ask questions throughout the project.
 The best way to contact me is via email.

 Use the resources on the Research Skills page under “Critically Evaluating Sources” and “Using Sources” to guide you.

 Your grade will based on the following criteria: